IGNOU

 Degrees offered: M.A., M.Sc., B.A., B.A.(Hons), Ph.D

-Psychology is the scientific study of the human mind and behaviour according to the American Psychological Association.
-There are both undergraduate and postgraduate degree options a candidate can choose in the field of psychology.
-Some of the subfields of Psychology are Brain Science and Cognitive Psychology, Clinical Psychology, and Counselling Psychology.
+Psychology is a scientific field that focuses on the study of the human mind and behaviour according to the American Psychological Association.
+Various courses are offered at both undergraduate and postgraduate levels, and candidates can choose to specialise in a sub-discipline of psychology.
+Some of the popular specialisations offered in the field of Psychology are Clinical Psychology, Forensic Psychology, Cognitive Psychology, Organisational Psychology, and Counselling Psychology.

-There are approximately 1045 colleges in India that offer psychology courses.
+In India, more than 1100 educational institutes offer Psychology courses at various levels.
+To study a Psychology course at their desired institute, students should meet the eligibility requirements of the course.
 To be eligible for an undergraduate degree in Psychology, candidates must complete class 10+2.
 For postgraduate, candidates must pursue a bachelor's degree in Psychology or a related field.
 For a PhD, candidates must successfully pursue a master's degree in Psychology or a related field.

-Candidates after completing a degree in Psychology can work as Counselling Psychologists, Clinical Psychologists, Neuropsychologists, Forensic Psychologists, Health Psychologists, and Environmental Psychologists.
-The top recruiters for Psychology are Apollo Hospitals, Fortis Healthcare, the National Institute of Mental Health and Neurosciences (NIMHANS), CSIR, and the NCERT.
+After successfully graduating with a Psychology degree, candidates can contribute to various industries such as healthcare, research, education, marketing, journalism, government sector, management, and public relations.
+Prominent job profiles include Counselling Psychologists, Clinical Psychologists, Neuropsychologists, Forensic Psychologists, Health Psychologists, and Environmental Psychologists.
+The top recruiters are Apollo Hospitals, Fortis Healthcare, the National Institute of Mental Health and Neurosciences (NIMHANS), CSIR, and the NCERT.

 Particulars | Values |